weaveworks/weave-gitops-private/docs/adrs/0008-feature-flags.md

 ## Consequences

 Feature flags will enable us to add EE CLI options to the core CLI and expose them for our internal development and testing.
-Enabling us to release new versions of the CLI without concern for end users interacting with the capabilities before we are ready.
+Thereby enabling us to release new versions of the CLI without concern for end-users interacting with the capabilities before we are ready.
 Giving us a single CLI, released as frequently as we need.